 #2 Little Remedies Gas Drops

-If, for some reason, The Mylicon Gas Drops were not the right fit for you, we suggest the Little Remedies Gas Drops as an option.
+If for some reason, The Mylicon Gas Drops were not the right fit for you, we suggest the Little Remedies Gas Drops as an option.

 Having gas after food is something very common for most babies.
 Although it’s a natural process, gas can create discomfort.

-By using Little Remedies, you’ll get rid of the gas that is excess.
+By using Little Remedies, you’ll get rid of the gas that is in excess.
 It can come from food or swallowed air.
 In addition to that, they don’t contain alcohol, artificial flavors, and dyes, or parabens.

 It works in minutes and you’ll see the result in no time.

-Also, to benefit even more, an integral part after your baby eats is burping.
+Also, to benefit, even more, an integral part after your baby eats is burping.
 By burping your baby regularly, this product can benefit even more.